-Figure 9.11: The rate region of the two-user MIMO uplink with transmitter strategies (power allocations to the data streams and the choice of rotation before sending over the transmit antenna array) given by the covariance matrices \mathbf{K}{x1} and \mathbf{K}{x2} .
-With multiple transmit antennas, we have a choice of power splits among the data streams and also the choice of the rotation \mathbf{U} before sending the data streams out of the transmit antennas.
-In general, different choices of power splits and rotations lead to different pentagons (see Figure 9.12), and the capacity region is the convex hull of the union of all these pentagons; thus the capacity region in general is not a pentagon.
-This is because, unlike the single transmit antenna case, there are no covariance matrices \mathbf{K}{x1} , \mathbf{K}{x2} that simultaneously maximize the right hand side of all the three constraints in (9.23) and (9.24).
-Depending on how one wants to tradeoff the performance of the two users, one would use different input strategies.
-This is formulated as a convex programming problem in Exercise 9.12.
-Throughout this section, our discussion has been restricted to the 2-user uplink.
+Figure 10.12 Receiver architecture for the two-user MIMO uplink.
+In this figure, each user has two transmit antennas and splits their data into two data streams each.
+The base-station decodes the data streams of the users using the linear MMSE filter, successively canceling them as they are decoded.
+With a single transmit antenna at each user, the transmitter architecture simplifies considerably: there is only one data stream and the entire power is allocated to it.
+With multiple transmit antennas, we have a choice of power splits among the data streams and also the choice of the rotation U before sending the data streams out of the transmit antennas.
+In general, different choices of power splits and rotations lead to different pentagons (see Figure 10.14), and the capacity region is the convex hull of the union of all these pentagons; thus the capacity region in general is not a pentagon.
+This is because, unlike the single transmit antenna case, there are no covariance matrices \mathbf{K}{x1} , \mathbf{K}{x2} that simultaneously maximize the right hand side of all the three constraints in (10.23) and (10.24).
+Depending on how one wants to trade off the performance of the two users, one would use different input strategies.
+This is formulated as a convex programming problem in Exercise 10.12.

+Throughout this section, our discussion has been restricted to the two-user uplink.
 The extension to K users is completely natural.
-The capacity region is now K dimensional and for fixed transmission filters \mathbf{K}{xk} modulating the streams of user k (here k = 1, ..., K) there are K! corner points on the boundary region of the achievable rate region; each corner point is specified by an ordering of the K users and the corresponding rate tuple is achieved by the the linear MMSE filter bank followed by successive cancellation of users (and streams within a user's data).
-The transceiver structure is a K user extension of the pictorial depiction for 2-users in Figures 9.9 and 9.10.
+The capacity region is now K dimensional and for fixed transmission filters \mathbf{K}{xk} modulating the streams of user k (here k = 1, ..., K) there are K! corner points on the boundary region of the achievable rate region; each corner point is specified by an ordering of the K users and the corresponding rate tuple is achieved by the linear MMSE filter bank followed by successive cancellation of users (and streams within a user's data).
+The transceiver structure is a K user extension of the pictorial depiction for two users in Figures 10.11 and 10.12.